mne-tools/mne-python/doc/manual/statistics.rst

 - :func:`mne.stats.spatio_temporal_permutation_cluster_test` supports F-contrasts with spatial prior.

 Using the TFCE option observation- instead of cluster-wise hypothesis testing can be realized.

+.. note:: Note that the permutation clustering functions do not constitute thresholding to paramterical tests.
+    Allthough using F-tests and t-tests internally for contrast enhancment, the actual test statistic is the cluster size.
+.. note:: Unless TFCE is used, the hypotheses tested are clusterwise.
+This means that no inference is provided for individual time points, sensors, dipole locations or frequencies in such a cluster.